 Now, it’s time to talk about how to make your customer take action…

 7. Include Powerful CTAs

 You did an excellent job of crafting catchy subject lines.
-Used stories to engage your customers and raved about your products.
+Use stories to engage your customers and rave about your products.

 Now it's time to direct your customer to take action that you want him to.